-- UV levels and daily sun protection times are used to plan daily activities and ensure a correct understanding of local sun protection requirements. - When children are on excursions all sun protection practices are planned, organised, understood and available.
+- UV levels and daily sun protection times are used to plan daily activities and ensure a correct understanding of local sun protection requirements. - UV radiation exposure is considered as part of a school's risk management and assessment for all outdoor events and activities on and off-site. - □ All sun protection practices are planned, organised, understood and available on school camps, excursions, sports days, and interschool events.